jaanga/jaanga.github.io/home/r4/readme.md

 [Jaanga]( index.html )
 ===
 _Your 3D happy place.
-And, btw, we're using [browserstack]( https://www.browserstack.com ) to help with testing our scrpts on all sorts of devices_
+And, btw, we're using [browserstack]( https://www.browserstack.com ) to help with testing our scripts on all sorts of devices_

 [Blog]( http://jaanga.github.io/request-jaanga-blog-posts.html )